Skip to main content

 The 1599 Discovery

 During renovations of Santa Cecilia in Trastevere in preparation for the Jubilee of 1600, Cardinal Paolo Emilio Sfondrati ordered excavations under the high altar.
 On October 22, 1599, three marble sarcophagi were uncovered.
-One was opened and the body inside reportedly found in a distinctive position — lying on her right side, knees bent, with three fingers of the right hand extended (interpreted as referring to the Trinity).
+One was opened, and the body inside was reportedly found in a distinctive position — lying on her right side, knees bent, with three fingers of the right hand extended, interpreted as referring to the Trinity.

 Sfondrati commissioned 23-year-old sculptor Stefano Maderno to create an exact marble reproduction of what he had seen.
 The resulting sculpture remains beneath the altar today.
 Sfondrati's own inscription beneath it reads: "I, Paolo, cardinal at Santa Cecilia, offer you the image of Saint Cecilia, who I saw with my eyes intact in her tomb.
 I have represented her in that exact position in the marble in front of you."